rogeriochaves/blog/source/_posts/2022-01-04-pragmatic-pragmatic-programmer.md

 >
 > There are certain tips and tricks that apply at all levels of software development, processes that are virtually universal, and ideas that are almost axiomatic

-So their *Pragmatic* approach is to bring us a chapter full of axioms, not to challenge them, but to tell us they are universal.
+So their *Pragmatic* approach is to bring us a chapter full of axioms, not to challenge them, but to tell us they are universal 🤯.
 Say what!?
-This in my mind is absolutely non-pragmatic.
-I expect to find axioms on Clean Code, that's what I bought *that* book, not here, here I expected to find counter-axioms, cases of when you have to actually be pragmatic, take your head off the clouds and break those axioms when it makes *practical* sense.
+This is absolutely NOT pragmatic.
+I expect to find axioms on Clean Code, that's why I bought *that* book, not here, here I expected to find counter-axioms, cases of when you have to actually be pragmatic, take your head off the clouds and break those axioms when it makes *practical* sense.
 This chapter should really be called *A Dogmatic Approach*.

 They continue: